Hexagram 16Enthusiasm

 — Legge (1882)

-Line 1 is the shi line of Enthusiasm — the actor’s own position — and the line statement is one of the most compressed warnings in the received Yijing.
+Line 1 is the shi line of Enthusiasm — your own position — and the line statement is one of the most compressed warnings in the received Yijing.
 Two characters, 鳴豫, then one verdict, .
-The bird-cry character — the same one that names the audible recognition in Modesty’s line 2 — turns against the actor here.
+The bird-cry character — the same one that names the audible recognition in Modesty’s line 2 — turns against you here.
 At the entry stage the enthusiasm has not yet earned the right to be audible; proclaiming it converts the preparatory energy into noise before the work it was meant to enable has begun.
-The fortune is evil precisely because the actor is still at the bottom position and the announcement substitutes for substance.
+The fortune is evil precisely because you are still at the bottom position and the announcement substitutes for substance.

-In decision terms this is the founder who announces the launch before the product ships, the manager who broadcasts the new initiative before the team has agreed on the work, the leader who tells the room what they will accomplish before they have actually started accomplishing it.
+In plain terms this is the coach who promises the title before the season starts, the campaign that announces the march before the coalition has agreed to march, the manager who tells the room what they will accomplish before anyone has begun.
 The line is unsentimental about the cost.
-The shared enthusiasm of a group can only be cashed once.
-Spent at line 1, it is gone by line 2 and the work that needed it must proceed without it.
-The corrective is silence at the entry stage.
-Build the readiness; do not perform it; wait until the rumble is structural before it becomes audible.
+The shared enthusiasm of a group can be cashed only once.
+Spent at line 1, it is gone by line 2, and the work that needed it must proceed without it.
+The corrective is silence at the outset.
+Build the readiness; do not perform it; wait until the rumble is real before you let it become audible.

 PostureThunder from earth · preparation transmitted as confidence

 Enthusiasm puts Earth (Kun) below and Thunder (Zhen) above — the rumble breaking out from the ground after the long quiet.
 The image is a configuration of accumulated preparation that has reached the precise moment of audibility.
-The character carries both “anticipation / preparation” and “enthusiasm / joy”, and the hexagram’s decision content sits at exactly the seam between those two senses: preparation transmitted as confidence in the moment when the actor needs other people’s energy to carry the work forward.
-Founders, campaign leaders, product launchers, and rally organisers are all reading the same hexagram — the instruction for the seam between the private work that preceded the moment and the collective work that will follow it.
+The character carries both “anticipation / preparation” and “enthusiasm / joy”, and the hexagram’s decision content sits at exactly the seam between those two senses: preparation transmitted as confidence in the moment when you need other people’s energy to carry the work forward.
+A campaign leader, a coach, a choir director, and anyone launching something that needs other people are all reading the same hexagram — the instruction for the seam between the private work that preceded the moment and the collective work that will follow it.

 Failure modesProclaimed pleasure (line 1) · darkened mind (line 6)

 The two boundary lines name the same trap from opposite directions.
 At line 1, 鳴豫 — proclaimed enthusiasm before the substance is built — spends the gathering energy on the announcement and leaves the actual work to proceed without it.
-At line 6, 冥豫 — darkened enthusiasm after the launch has done its job — keeps the actor celebrating past the moment the institution needs them to pivot into execution.
+At line 6, 冥豫 — darkened enthusiasm after the launch has done its job — keeps you celebrating past the moment the group needs you to pivot into execution.
 Both lines treat the enthusiasm as the work rather than as the seam between two different kinds of work.
-The secondary failure mode is line 3’s borrowed enthusiasm — the upward gaze tracking the line-4 figure’s energy rather than generating any of the actor’s own — and the regret at this position is doubled precisely because the late correction is harder than the early one.
-The hexagram’s warnings concentrate at the entry and exit positions because the actor’s relationship to the collective energy is most precarious at the seam.
+The secondary trap is line 3’s borrowed enthusiasm — the upward gaze tracking the line-4 figure’s energy rather than generating any of your own — and the regret at this position is doubled precisely because the late correction is harder than the early one.
+The hexagram’s warnings concentrate at the entry and exit positions because your relationship to the collective energy is most precarious at the seam.

 Application & adjacentQuestion shape · Hexagram 17 pair · Mobilizing collective effort

 A note on the question shape this hexagram answers best.
-Enthusiasm rewards questions framed around a specific launch, rally, campaign, or mobilization — a product launch the team is preparing for, a fundraise where investor energy needs to be gathered, a political initiative whose constituency is forming, a hire whose announcement will affect downstream commitments.
-It is less useful for vague questions about whether the actor is excited about a project; for that question, re-read with Hexagram 25 — No Embroiling — depending on whether the question is about the cleanness of the underlying motive.
+Enthusiasm rewards questions framed around a specific launch, rally, campaign, or mobilization — a launch the team is preparing for, a nonprofit's fundraising drive about to open, a political initiative whose constituency is forming, a congregation being rallied to a building project.
+It is less useful for vague questions about whether you are personally excited about a project; for that question, re-read with Hexagram 25 — No Embroiling — depending on whether the question is about the cleanness of the underlying motive.
 Enthusiasm presumes the mobilization is the question.
 The hexagram is the instruction layer for what to do at the seam between preparation and collective execution.

 Sources